Transcendental Meditation, Mindfulness, and Vipassana

 Different Levels of Relaxation:

-Research studies show that the unique style of physiological functioning typically gained during TM practice is a state of rest much different from ordinary, eyes-closed rest — a distinct mind-body state not reported from research on mindfulness or other meditation or relaxation methods.
+Research studies show that the unique style of physiological functioning typically gained during TM practice is a state of rest much deeper than ordinary, eyes-closed rest—a distinct mind-body state not reported from research on mindfulness or other meditation or relaxation methods.
 Meditation practices that keep the mind actively attentive in the waking state have not been found to produce this deep, rejuvenating state of relaxation.

 Read more: